Epidermis

 The epidermis is the outermost of the three layers that comprise the skin, the inner layers being the dermis and hypodermis.
-The epidermis layer provides a barrier to infection from environmental pathogens and regulates the amount of water released from the body into the atmosphere through transepidermal water loss.
+The epidermal layer provides a barrier to infection from environmental pathogens and regulates the amount of water released from the body into the atmosphere through transepidermal water loss.

-The epidermis is composed of multiple layers of flattened cells that overlie a base layer (stratum basale) composed of columnar cells arranged perpendicularly.
+The epidermis is composed of multiple layers of flattened cells that overlie a base layer (stratum basale) composed of perpendicular columnar cells.
 The layers of cells develop from stem cells in the basal layer.
-The human epidermis is a familiar example of epithelium, particularly a stratified squamous epithelium.
+The thickness of the epidermis varies from 31.2 μm for the penis to 596.6 μm for the sole of the foot with most being roughly 90 μm.
+Thickness does not vary between the sexes but becomes thinner with age.
+The human epidermis is an example of epithelium, particularly a stratified squamous epithelium.

 The word epidermis is derived through Latin from Ancient Greek epidermis, itself from Ancient Greek epi 'over, upon' and from Ancient Greek derma 'skin'.
 Something related to or part of the epidermis is termed epidermal.

 Structure

 Cellular components

 The epidermis primarily consists of keratinocytes (proliferating basal and differentiated suprabasal), which comprise 90% of its cells, but also contains melanocytes, Langerhans cells, Merkel cells, and inflammatory cells.
 Epidermal thickenings called Rete ridges (or rete pegs) extend downward between dermal papillae.
 Blood capillaries are found beneath the epidermis, and are linked to an arteriole and a venule.

 The epidermis itself has no blood supply and is nourished almost exclusively by diffused oxygen from the surrounding air.
 Cellular mechanisms for regulating water and sodium levels (ENaCs) are found in all layers of the epidermis.